scientificworks/scientificworks/README.md

 - 👀 We publish books and white papers in various scientifc fields.
 - 🌱We also do projects in Chemistry, Optics and Robotics.
 - 💞️ Books are on General Theory of Relativity, Orbital Mechanics with Code in Mathematica, Upcomminmg Work on Rocket Propulsion
-- 📫 Reach us as https://scientificworks.org and at Twitter @scientific57217
+- 📫 Reach us at https://scientificworks.org and at Twitter @scientific57217
 -

 <!---